khurramjaved96/Recursive-CNNs/README.md

 --lr 0.5 --schedule 20 30 35  -v pathToValidationSet --batch-size 16
 --model-type resnet --loader ram
 ```

+And to train the corner refiner model, simple specify "--dataset corner" in the above command.

 The results of the experiments will be stored in "../DateOfExperiment/NameOfExperiment."
 You can also specify the output directory using the --outputDir parameter.